Emotional Impact of Chronic GVHD

 Spiritual Distress

-The term distress can assume many forms and it exist side-by-side with suffering.
+The term "distress" can assume many forms and exist side-by-side with suffering.
 There are two broad categories of this type of distress:

-• Spiritual distress: a period of disturbing spiritual struggle, during which a person questions their faith (What is the purpose of life?
+Spiritual distress: A period of disturbing spiritual struggle, during which the patient questions his or her faith (What is the purpose of life?
 How could God allow me to go through this kind of suffering?)

 Specific types of spiritual distress include: